 Solvency stress is different because deterioration in asset quality becomes central.
 Losses, declining collateral values, weak recoveries, or poor earning power reduce the cushion protecting creditors.
 Capital erosion matters more than rollover continuity.
 A firm may still function for a while if funding remains available, but that does not change the fact that the balance sheet is becoming structurally unable to bear its obligations.

 Collateral deterioration often sits in the gray zone between the two.
-When lenders raise haircuts, shorten terms, or reject assets that were previously fundable, the institution’s access to cash can collapse before any final judgment of insolvency is made.
+When lenders raise haircuts, shorten terms, or reject assets that were previously fundable, access to cash can collapse before any final judgment of insolvency is made.
 That still looks like liquidity stress at first.
 The distinction changes only if the market’s refusal to lend reflects a justified belief that the asset base is genuinely insufficient rather than temporarily illiquid.

 A liquidity crunch spreads through market functioning.
 Counterparties become cautious, short-term lenders step back, refinancing windows narrow, and ordinary intermediation stops working smoothly.
 What moves through the system is reluctance to provide balance-sheet capacity.
 The transmission channel is clogged circulation: institutions that might survive over a longer horizon still come under acute pressure because cash cannot move where it is needed fast enough.